Leptin Resistance: Symptoms, Causes + How To Heal From This Weight Loss Resistance Hormone Problem

-You don’t have to look very far to find some ubiquitous fitness center or personal coach promoting their “guaranteed” methods to lose weight, get fit, or sport six-pack abs, yet despite all the information, not to mention the ubiquitous fitness centers and personal coaches, somehow we are the heaviest, sickest generation in human history.
+You don’t have to look very far to find some ubiquitous fitness center or personal coach promoting their “guaranteed” methods to lose weight, get fit, or sport six-pack abs, not to mention the ubiquitous fitness centers and personal coaches, yet somehow we are the heaviest, sickest generation in human history.
 In functional medicine we know the truth: weight gain is a symptom, not the cause of health problems.
 We have to get healthy to lose weight, not lose weight to get healthy.

 If you can’t seem to lose weight despite exercising and eating a diverse diet of good food, you probably have weight loss resistance, which is a sign that something more is going on than a simple lack of willpower or the occasional indulgence.
 Bodies are designed to maintain a steady, healthful weight, so if yours isn’t, chances are the problem won’t be solved by the next fad diet.
 Instead, I suggest making health a priority.
 Only then will you be able to lose weight and look and feel great, without all the effort and deprivation.
 I’ve seen it thousands of times in my practice: weight loss is a natural by-product of radiant health.